Savoy cabbage

-The leaves are crunchy and tender.
+which are crunchy with a slightly elastic consistency on the palate.

+Named after the Savoy region in France, it is also known as Milan cabbage (cavolo di Milano) or Lombard cabbage (cavolo lombardo), after Milan and its Lombardy region in Italy.
 Known cultivars include 'Savoy King' (in the US), 'Tundra' (green with a firm, round heart) and 'Winter King' (with dark crumpled leaves).

 Uses

-Savoy cabbage maintains a firm texture when cooked.
-It has the same flavor and appearance as regular cabbage when cooked but retains a firm texture which is desired in some recipes.
-Savoy cabbage can be used in a variety of recipes.
-It pairs well with red wine, apples, spices, horseradish and meat.
+Savoy cabbage maintains a firm texture when cooked, which is desired in some recipes.
+Savoy cabbage can be used in a variety of ways.
+It pairs well with white wine, apples, spices, horseradish and meat.
 It can be used for roulades, in stews and soups, such as borscht, as well as roasted plain and drizzled with olive oil.
 It can be used in preserved recipes such as kimchi or sauerkraut, and with strong and unusual seasonings such as juniper.

 Signs of desirable quality include cabbage that is heavy for its size with leaves that are unblemished and have a bright, fresh look.
 Peak season for most cabbages in the Northern Hemisphere runs from November through April.